maurice-schleussinger/awesome-open-science/README.md

 ### Licenses
 * [A short lecture on Open Licensing](https://doi.org/10.6084/m9.figshare.4516892.v1)
-* [Creative Commons](https://creativecommons.org) - Licences for all kind of open content including publications, educational resources and research data.
+* [Creative Commons](https://creativecommons.org) - Licenses for all kind of open content including publications, educational resources and research data.
 Not for computer code. ✨
 * [Choose an open source license](https://choosealicense.com/) - Pick a suitable license for your code ✨

 ### Persistent Identifier